HL7/daf-research/pages/_includes/daf-research-guidance.md

 * Extension (daf-query-format-version) - Identify the version of the query-format that is supported by this instance.
 This should be part of the extension within the daf-query-formats.

 ### C2: Step 2.
-Population and Updation of the Conformance profile
+Population and Updation of the CapabilityStatement

-The Conformance profile once published gets updated less frequently as compared to other clinical resources.
+The CapabilityStatement once published gets updated less frequently as compared to other clinical resources.
-However updates to the Conformance profile will be performed due to changes in the following data elements
+However updates to the CapabilityStatement will be performed due to changes in the following data elements

-* URL of the overall conformance resource
+* URL of the overall CapabilityStatement resource
 * List of Operations that are supported change
 * List of Resources that are supported change
 * List of research data models and query formats supported change